knrafto/MathSymbolsInput/DEVELOPMENT.md

 ## Testing the input method

-To update the input method with your local debug build, first switch to a different input method, run `./install_dev_version.sh`, and switch back.
-To view `NSLog` output, open Console.app and search for MathSymbolsInput.
+To update the input method with your local debug build, first switch to a different input method, run `./install.sh`, and switch back.
+To view `NSLog` output, open Console.app and search for "Math Symbols Input".

-Sometimes running `./install_dev_version.sh` too many times will cause the OS to report that the input method has crashed, and will refuse to restart it.
-When this happens, you must log out and log back in.
-I'm not sure how to prevent this.

 ## Testing the installer

-Run `./build_package.sh` to create a release build and package it into a `.pkg` file for the macOS installer.
+Run `./package` to create a release build and package it into a `.pkg` file for the macOS installer.
+Run `open MathSymbolsInput.pkg` to perform an install.

-To perform an installation, first `rm -rf build` to delete the build directory (otherwise the installer will try to overwrite the apps there instead of installing into the correct locations) and `open MathSymbolsInputInstaller.pkg`.

 ## Reference documentation